OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.ContentLocalization/README.md

 #### `ContentCulturePicker`

 The `ContentCulturePicker` shape loads data for the ContentCulturePickerContainer shape.
-You should always render this shape. in your theme. `{% shape "ContentCulturePicker" %}`
+You should always render this shape in your theme. `{% shape "ContentCulturePicker" %}`

 #### `ContentCulturePickerContainer`